lupyanlab/IconicityRatings/README.md

 ## Development

-If you are working on your local machinese, go to http://localhost:7102.
+If you are working on your local machine, open the dynamic link in the output when running the server.

 If you are working on Sapir, go to http://sapir.psych.wisc.edu/mturk/IconicityRatings/dev.